psu13/mutable-hakyll/draft/measurement.md

 <img src="../images/z-x-spin.pdf"></a>

 So here when we put a $S_x$ box right after the $S_z$ box we will get $x$ spin up and $x$ spin down half the time.

-Interestingly though, measuring the $x$ spin also seems to wipe away whatever $z$ spin we saw before.
-So here if we start with $S_z$, then follow it with $S_x$, then follow it again with $S_z$ the particle somehow loses its $z$ spin after going through the $S_x$ box:
+If I had shown you all of the math, we'd know that this happens because the eigenvectors of $S_z$ can be written as a superposition of the $S_x$ eigenvectors with coefficients that make these probabilities 1/2.
+Some of the references at the end go into these details.

+Finally, we can do one more experiment where we put another $S_z$ box after the $S_x$ box above.

 <a href="../images/z-spin.pdf">
 <img src="../images/z-x-z-spin.pdf"></a>

-This is a bit surprising.
+We might think that all of the particles coming out of the $S_x$ box should be $z$ spin "up" since we already filtered those out before.
+Sadly, this is not the case.
+Measuring the $x$ spin seems to wipe away whatever $z$ spin we saw before.
+This is surprising.
 Somehow going through the $S_x$ box has made the $z$ spin undefined again, and we go back to 50/50 instead of 100% spin up.

 ### The Problem